dougeby/IntuneDocs/InTuneDocs/DeployUse/Configure-certificate-infrastructure-for-pfx.md

     -   On the **Extensions** tab, ensure the **Description of Application Policies** includes **Client Authentication**.

         > [!IMPORTANT]
-        > For iOS and Mac OS X certificate templates, on the **Extensions** tab, edit **Key Usage** and ensure **Signature is proof of origin** is not selected.
+        > For iOS and Mac OS X certificate templates, on the **Extensions** tab, edit **Key Usage** and ensure that **Signature is proof of origin** is not selected.

 2. Review the **Validity period** on the **General** tab of the template.
-By default, Intune uses the value set up in the template.
-However, you have the option to set up the CA to allow the requester to specify a different value, which you can then set from within the Intune Administrator console.
+By default, Intune uses the value configured in the template.
+However, you have the option to configure the CA to allow the requester to specify a different value, which you can then set from within the Intune Administrator console.
 If you want to always use the value in the template, skip the remainder of this step.

     > [!IMPORTANT]
     > The iOS and Mac OS X platforms always uses the value set in the template, regardless of other configurations you make.

-    To set up the CA to allow the requester to specify the validity period, run the following commands on the CA:
+    To configure the CA to allow the requester to specify the validity period, run the following commands on the CA:

     a.  **certutil -setreg Policy\EditFlags +EDITF_ATTRIBUTEENDDATE**